-To preface my following statements I acknowledge that I am not God’s gift to the concealed carry world.
+I acknowledge that I am not God’s gift to the concealed carry world.
 I am fairly accurate, decently fast on the draw and moderately trained.
-I would say my shooting skills are solidly middle of the pack of those who shoot/run drills monthly.
+I would say my shooting skills are solidly middle of the pack of those who shoot and run drills monthly.

-Disclaimer thus stated, the following are four mistakes that I made over nine years as a concealed carrier (I think that’s how we refer to ourselves).
+Disclaimer thus stated, the following are four mistakes that I have made over nine years as a concealed carrier.
 They say a smart man learns from his mistakes, the wise man learns from the mistakes of others.
-If that’s true I am an idiot but hopefully I can impart some wisdom to others.
+If that’s true I am an idiot, but hopefully I can impart some helpful wisdom to others.

-It wasn’t until I was deployed and cross training with some German soldiers (part of an unremarkable military career) that I encountered dynamic pistol use.
+It wasn’t until I was deployed and cross-training with some German soldiers (part of an unremarkable military career) that I encountered dynamic pistol use.
 The Army taught me the pistol was a last ditch, Hail Mary third option for defense.
-You had your vehicle platform, your rifle and then maybe a pistol if it was assigned to you.
+You had your vehicle platform, your rifle and then maybe a pistol if one was assigned to you.

 It took another three years before I put money on a pistol course for civilian armament and it was great.
-It taught me so much, if I could go back to the beginning I would start with that class it would save me a lot of angst.
+I learned a lot.
+If I could go back to the beginning I would start with that class and save myself a lot of angst.

 Investing time in practicing with carry systems, and money into getting good systems would have benefitted me much more then burning rounds on static shooting trying to save up for the next gizmo to make me a better shot for the next zombie killing drill.

 The problem occurred when the .357 round ignited.
-The shock to my hand and lanky (at the time, chubby now) frame was enough to grit my teeth.
+The shock to my hand and then-lanky frame was enough to grit my teeth.
 But hey, real men shot magnums so I continued.
 Four more trigger pulls and four more curse words.

-My second handgun was the much maligned, diminutive Kel-Tec PF9.
-I never really had an issue with the pistol‘s QC (it always went bang for me).
+My second handgun was the much maligned, diminutive KelTec PF9.
+I never really had an issue with the pistol’s QC (it always went bang for me).
 I had a huge issue, though, with its ergonomics.
-Bought because I could conceal it anywhere, it chambered a common round and was cheap.
+Bought because I could conceal it anywhere, it chambered a common round and was affordable.
 So I overlooked things that should have given me pause.

 So there you have it, my four biggest mistakes.
 I hope this can open a discussion so that more lessons learned can be shared to keep others from making the same mistakes I have.